-Tesla Model 3 demographics: average income of a Model 3 owner
+Demographics of Tesla Model 3 owners: average income

 Let’s start our Tesla Model 3 demographics analysis with average household income.
 A Tesla Model 3 owner household makes $128,140 per year.
 The Tesla Model S owner has an average household income of $153,313.